mhinz/vim-startify/README.md

    jumps into insert mode, 'q' quits.

 _2)_ It eases handling of loading and saving sessions by only working with a certain directory.
-Two commands are used for convenience:
+These commands are used for convenience:

       :SLoad    load a session
       :SSave    save a session